 - Retarget with personalized offers.

 You have done a great job.
 Now calculate your ROAS.
 Optimize the results if needed, or enjoy the results if they are satisfactory.

-However, do not forget to share with us your progress along the way.
+However, do not forget to share your progress along the way with us.

 If you are beginning now, feel free to share how you plan to start.